xLSTM Scaling Laws: Competitive Performance with Linear Time-Complexity: Training Scaling Behavior

 \paragraph{Model architectures: Transformer and xLSTM.} Following previous scaling law studies~\citep{porian:24resolving, gadre:24LanguageMS}, we use the dense multi-head attention decoder-only Llama-2 architecture~\citep{touvron:23llama2} for our Transformer models.
 For the xLSTM models, we consider the architecture of the recently proposed xLSTM 7B model \citep{beck:25xlstm7b}.
 The xLSTM-7B architecture is built entirely on mLSTM cells with parallel training mode applied within the model’s embedding dimension.
 Similar to the Transformer, it alternates mLSTM layers with position-wise feedforward MLP layers.
 The crucial distinction between the two architectures lies in the sequence-mixing mechanism: self-attention with quadratic time-complexity in Transformer versus recurrent mLSTM dynamics with linear time-complexity in xLSTM.

-\paragraph{Training recipe and data.} For both model classes we use the same training recipe derived from the xLSTM 7B training recipe~\citep{beck:25xlstm7b}; details are given in Appendix~\ref{app:training_scaling_behavior_exp_setup}.
+\paragraph{Training recipe and data.} For both model classes we use the same training recipe derived from the xLSTM 7B training recipe~\citep{beck:25xlstm7b}.
+The recipe uses the AdamW optimizer ($\beta_1=0.99$, $\beta_2=0.95$, $\epsilon=10^{-8}$), weight decay $0.1$ and gradient clipping norm $0.5$.
+The learning rate scheduler has three stages, linear warm-up, cosine decay to $10\%$ of the peak learning rate, and linear cool-down.
+For varying compute budgets, we scale the steps in the second stage while the first and third remain fixed.
+Further details are given in Appendix~\ref{app:training_scaling_behavior_exp_setup}.
 The overall number of training steps is determined by the FLOP budget or token-to-parameter ratio of the specific experiment.
 As training dataset, we use DCLM-\textsc{Baseline}, a collection of high-quality filtered web documents~\citep{li:24dclm}, tokenized with the GPT-NeoX tokenizer~\citep{black:22GPTNeox} into sequences of length 8192, unless specified otherwise.
+We use \texttt{grain}\footnote{\href{https://google-grain.readthedocs.io/en/stable/\_autosummary/grain.experimental.FirstFitPackIterDataset.html\#grain-experimental-firstfitpackiterdataset}{{https://google-grain.readthedocs.io ( FirstFitPackIterDataset)}}} to prepare batches with sequence packing, particularly first-fit packing, which avoids splitting, but adds padding tokens.

 \paragraph{Dataset of training runs.} Using the above defined architecture and training recipe, we produce a large dataset of training runs for our scaling law study totaling 672 individual runs (292 for Llama, 380 for xLSTM).
 The dataset contains model sizes ranging from 80M to 7B parameters trained with compute budgets ranging from $2.8\times10^{18}$ to $8.5\times10^{22}$ FLOPs on 2B to 2T tokens.
 This amounts to a total compute budget spent for this dataset of $3.2\times10^{23}$ FLOPs.
 Our dataset is divided in into runs from two different training configurations: \emph{IsoFLOP} and \emph{Token/Param}.
 For the IsoFLOP configuration, we vary model parameters and training tokens subject to fixed compute budgets for three different context lengths.
 In the Token/Param configuration, we vary the number of training tokens for a set of fixed model sizes.
-We show our dataset as $\{N,D,C\}$ points in Figure~\ref{fig:run_dataset_flops}. xLSTM’s linear scaling preserves training tokens with longer contexts (overlapping IsoFLOP lines), whereas Transformer’s quadratic scaling reduces them.
+We show our dataset as $\{N,D,C\}$ points in Figure~\ref{fig:run_dataset_flops}. xLSTM’s linear scaling preserves training tokens with longer contexts (overlapping IsoFLOP points), whereas Transformer’s quadratic scaling reduces them.